Phenotypic Equilibrium as Probabilistic Convergence in Multi-phenotype Cell Population Dynamics: Model generalization: non-exponential lifetime

-Now the time distribution for division $X_1\to X_1+X_1$ is approximately $Ex(\alpha_1^2)*Ex(\alpha_1^3)*Ex(\alpha_1^4)$, where $Ex(\alpha)$ is the density function of exponential random variable with parameter $\alpha$, and $*$ means convolution.
-Similarly, the time distribution for conversion $X_1\to X_2$ is approximately $\frac{\alpha_1^5}{\alpha_1^5+\alpha_1^9}Ex(\alpha_1^6)*Ex(\alpha_1^7)*Ex(\alpha_1^8)+\frac{\alpha_1^9}{\alpha_1^5+\alpha_1^9}Ex(\alpha_1^{10})*Ex(\alpha_1^{11})*Ex(\alpha_1^{12})$.
+Now the time distribution for division $Y_1\to Y_1+Y_1$ is approximately $Ex(\alpha_1^2)*Ex(\alpha_1^3)*Ex(\alpha_1^4)$, where $Ex(\alpha)$ is the density function of exponential random variable with parameter $\alpha$, and $*$ means convolution.
+Similarly, the time distribution for conversion $Y_1\to Y_2$ is approximately $\frac{\alpha_1^5}{\alpha_1^5+\alpha_1^9}Ex(\alpha_1^6)*Ex(\alpha_1^7)*Ex(\alpha_1^8)+\frac{\alpha_1^9}{\alpha_1^5+\alpha_1^9}Ex(\alpha_1^{10})*Ex(\alpha_1^{11})*Ex(\alpha_1^{12})$.

-According to \cite{Cox}, any non-negative random variable can be approximated by such combination of convolutions of exponential random variables.
-Thus we can simulate such non-Markov branching processes to any precision with Markov branching processes.
+According to \cite{Cox}, any non-negative random variable can be approximated to any accuracy by such combination of convolutions of exponential random variables.
+Thus we can simulate such non-Markovian branching processes to any precision with Markovian branching processes.
 Here the lifetime of a cell can be non-exponential, and the lifetime of a cell can depend on the type and number of its descendants.

 Now we can apply Theorem \ref{42} to those sub-phenotypes.
 The proportion of each sub-phenotype converges to a constant.
 Thus the proportion of each phenotype (including all its sub-phenotypes) converges to a constant.
 This proves the ``phenotypic equilibrium'' phenomenon in a more realistic stochastic model.
-In addition, the conclusions in Section 5 are still valid.
+In addition, the conclusions in Section \ref{S5} are still valid.

+\begin{remark} The most unrealistic aspect of exponential lifetime is that the density function reaches maximum at $0$, but one cell cannot divide right after its birth.
+For the sum of several independent exponential variables, the density function at $0$ is $0$.
+By the law of large numbers, the density function of the sum of $n$ independent exponential variables with parameter $n\lambda$ will have a sharp peak near $\lambda$ when $n$ is large. \end{remark}